gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 ### Building `meshplayctl`

-As a special case, the meshery repository contains an additional artifact produced during each build.
+As a special case, the meshplay repository contains an additional artifact produced during each build.
 This artifact is meshplayctl which is built as an executable binary.
 In order to make the job of building meshplayctl easier for a combination of different platform architectures and operating systems, we are using [GoReleaser](https://goreleaser.com).
-Irrespective of branch, for every git commit and git push to the meshery repository, GoReleaser will execute and generate the OS and arch-specific binaries ( but will NOT publish them to GitHub).
+Irrespective of branch, for every git commit and git push to the meshplay repository, GoReleaser will execute and generate the OS and arch-specific binaries ( but will NOT publish them to GitHub).
 Even though meshplayctl binaries are built each time a pull request is merged to master, only stable channel artifacts are published (persisted).

 ### Releasing `meshplayctl` to GitHub